Indu2616/Manual-Testing-Mini_Project/README.md

 # Manual Testing Project

-This repository contains the manual testing project reports for an educational technology (EduTech) website.
+This manual testing mini project of EduTech website.
+I have identified and documented bugs on a school searching website.
 Below are the summary of bugs found.

 URL: https://yellowslate.com